China to strengthen coordination with Pakistan on Afghan issues: FM

 China and Pakistan need to strengthen communication and coordination to support a stable transition in Afghanistan, Chinese State Councilor and Foreign Minister Wang Yi said Wednesday.

-He made the remarks in the evening during a phone conversation with Pakistani Foreign Minister Shah Mahmood Qureshi, which also covered bilateral ties and Dasu terrorist attack in Pakistan.
+He made the remarks in the evening during a phone conversation with Pakistani Foreign Minister Shah Mahmood Qureshi.

+Wang congratulated Pakistan on its grand celebration of the 75th Independence Day and wished it prosperity and strength.

-The so-called "democratic transformation" proved to be unrealistic, which only brought about hurtful consequences, Wang said, referring to the Afghan issue.
+Noting that the situation in Afghanistan has changed dramatically and become the focus of global attention recently, Wang said the so-called "democratic transformation" proved to be unrealistic, which only brought about hurtful consequences and lessons from it are worth remembering and learning.

-He called on China and Pakistan to play constructive roles in maintaining regional peace and stability, and offered the following four suggestions:
+As important neighbors of Afghanistan and responsible countries in the region, China and Pakistan need to play constructive roles in maintaining regional peace and stability, Wang said, offering the following four suggestions:

 Firstly, the two sides should encourage all Afghan parties to strengthen solidarity, and to establish a new broad-based and inclusive political structure that is suited to the Afghan national conditions, and supported by the public.